Brian Phelan

-Brian Phelan (born 2 December 1934) is an Irish actor, dramatist, and screenwriter.
-His film work includes The Criminal (1960), The Kitchen (1961) and The Soldier's Tale (1964).
-While his screenwriting includes The Knockback (two parts, 1985), and The Treaty (1991).
+Brian Phelan (2 December 1934 – 8 May 2024) was an Irish actor, playwright, and screenwriter.

+His film work included The Criminal (1960), The Kitchen (1961) and The Soldier's Tale (1964), while his screenwriting included The Knockback (two parts, 1985), and The Treaty (1991).

 Early life

-Phelan was born in Dublin, Ireland in 1934.
-He first apprenticed as a carpenter at the age of 15.
-When Phelan was eighteen, he and his family emigrated to Canada.
-While there, he was able to obtain his first professional job at the Crest Theatre in Toronto as an assistant stage carpenter.
+Phelan was born in Dublin on 2 December 1934 to Micheál Phelan, a builder, and Theresa (née Fogerty) Phelan, a housewife.
+Educated by the Christian Brothers, Brian was apprenticed as a carpenter at the age of 15.
+Three years later, he and his family moved to Canada.
+While there, he was able to obtain his first professional job at the Crest Theatre in Torontoas an assistant stage carpenter.

 Career

 In 1956, Phelan returned to Dublin to pursue his acting career.
 He appeared in productions at the Abbey Theatre, the Gate Theatre with the Edwards McLiammoir Company, and the Pike Theatre in the 1950s.